-Parents choosing to teach their children together in all areas; collaborating.
+Parents choose to teach their children together in all areas; collaborating.

 Families running a home business.

-In our experience with a learning lifestyle approach to educating our children, the number one benefit has been the deepened relationships between parents and children.
-In fact, we appreciate that there is not a separation between teacher and parent.
-We don’t separate school time and family time.
+In our experience with a learning lifestyle approach, the number one benefit has been the deepened relationships between parents and children.
+In fact, we appreciate that there is no separation between teacher and parent.
+For example, we don’t separate school time and family time.
 A learning lifestyle has seamlessly blended life and learning.
 Family relationships are our first priority.